agg1/tinycms/content/tos-manual.md

 2. As an alternative [AS86 assembler](https://wiki.osdev.org/AS86) exists which a re-write of real-mode asm from [AT&T GAS syntax](https://tldp.org/HOWTO/Assembly-HOWTO/gas.html) to [Intel syntax](https://en.wikipedia.org/wiki/X86_assembly_language#Syntax) is necessary with.
 3. Inline assembly inside linux-2.4 kernel, musl-libc and [syslinux-3.86 bootloader](https://wiki.syslinux.org) passed.
 4. The status of riscv64 assembler with TinyCC was not investigated yet.
 Notable development activity exists for a long-term perspective.
 5. [GNU binutils](https://www.gnu.org/software/binutils/) can be compiled/bootstrapped with TinyCC, which introduces a circular dependency because binutils were required **before** bootstrapping of them was possible.
-Bootstrappable.org however implemented various loaders and assemblers (stage0-posix.hex) and with this approach TinyCC and binutils can be emitted to proceed without a circular dependency.
+Bootstrappable.org however implemented various loaders and assemblers (stage0-posix.hex, mesc compiler etc.) and with this approach TinyCC and binutils can be emitted to proceed without a circular dependency.
 6. [arm-tcc compilation error while processing inline assembly](https://lists.gnu.org/archive/html/tinycc-devel/2025-05/msg00003.html)

 # Boot Code